h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

     - ``misclassification``
     - ``mean_per_class_error``

 -  `stopping_tolerance <algo-params/stopping_tolerance.html>`__: Specify the relative tolerance for the metric-based stopping to stop training if the improvement is less than this value.
+This value defaults to 0.001.

 -  `max_runtime_secs <algo-params/max_runtime_secs.html>`__: Maximum allowed runtime in seconds for model training.
-Use 0 to disable.
+This option defaults to 0 (disabled) by default.

 -  `seed <algo-params/seed.html>`__: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
 The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
+This option defaults to -1 (time-based random number).

 -  `distribution <algo-params/distribution.html>`__: Specify the distribution (i.e., the loss function).
 The options are AUTO, bernoulli, multinomial, gaussian, poisson, gamma, or tweedie.

   - If the distribution is ``bernoulli``, the the response column must be 2-class categorical
   - If the distribution is ``multinomial``, the response column must be categorical.